-- (1) Bus supporting multiple devices (signal line shared by multiple devices), which, in I2C communication bus, can connect multiple communication masters and communication slaves. - (2) An I2C bus only uses two bus lines, namely, a bidirectional serial data line (SDA) and a serial clock line (SCL).
-The data line is used for data

-- transmission, and the clock line is used for synchronous receiving and transmission of data. - (3) Each device connected to the bus has an independent address (seven or ten bits), and the master addresses and accesses the slave device according to the address of the device. - (4) The bus needs to connect the pull-up resistor to the power supply.
+- (1) It supports the buses of multiple devices (signal line shared by multiple devices), which, in I2C communication bus, can connect multiple communication masters and communication slaves. - (2) An I2C bus only uses two bus lines, namely, a bidirectional serial data line (SDA) and a serial clock line (SCL).
+The data line is used for data transmission, and the clock line is used for synchronous receiving and transmission of data. - (3) Each device connected to the bus has an independent address (seven or ten bits), and the master addresses and accesses the slave devices according to the address of the device. - (4) The bus needs to connect the pull-up resistor to the power supply.
 When I2C bus is idle, the output is in high-impedance state.
-When all devices are idle, the output is in high-impedance state, and the pull-up resistor pulls the bus to high level. - (5) Three communication modes: Standard mode (up to 100KHz), fast mode (up to 400KHz), and fast mode plus (up to 1MHz). - (6) When multiple masters use the bus at the same time, to prevent the data conflict, the bus arbitration mode is adopted to determine which device occupies the bus. - (7) Can program setup and hold time, and program the high-level time and low-level time of SCL in I2C.
+When all devices are idle, the output is in high-impedance state, and the pull-up resistor pulls the bus to high. - (5) Three communication modes: Standard mode (up to 100KHz), fast mode (up to 400KHz), and fast mode plus (up to 1MHz). - (6) When the bus is used by multiple masters at the same time, to prevent data collision, the bus arbitration mode is adopted to determine which device occupies the bus.

-23.5.2 I2C Protocol Layer
+(7) Can program the setup and hold time, and program the high-level time and low-level time of SCL in I2C.

+22.5.2 I2C protocol layer